NREL/Low-cost-Logging-for-Ubiquitous-Decarbonization-and-Analysis-LLUDA-/README.md

 ### Casing + Soldering Adafruit FeatherWing
 _________________________________________________

 This repository also includes the STL file necessary for 3D printing the logger casing.
-You can find this in the `/CAD Logger Casing` directory.
+You can find this in the `/STL Logger Casing` folder.

 Use this link on how to solder the male and female header pins for the Adafruit FeatherWing under "Types of Headers": [Soldering Adafruit FeatherWing](https://learn.adafruit.com/how-to-solder-headers/feathers-and-featherwings?gad_source=1&gclid=CjwKCAjw_4S3BhAAEiwA_64YhotCzhuHvyhc-7wuLengRd8agaj9MzUqPYBRsM-82ovQWJ_1ttQ_nRoC2kgQAvD_BwE)